 Now, measuring with a decent precision is one thing.
-Another is getting a result that actually true for the thread.
+Another is getting a result that's actually true for the thread.
 There are many aspects to take into consideration:

 Softness: thread is soft and the micrometer presses it together, flattening it a bit and seeing a thinner diameter than the actual diameter of the "relaxed" thread.
 I tried to avoid this by using the thimble on the micrometer in a consistent manner, letting it click once for each measurement, reading the number and then clicking a couple more times to see that the thread would actually compress.
 8 out of 10 times it did, telling me that I hadn't compressed the thread too much to give useful results.

 Twist: As noted twist influences the diameter of the tread.
 Most threads are thickest when relaxed and get thinner when you twist or untwist them.
 Twisting tightens the turns and narrows the diameter, and untwisting makes most threads flatter - thin and wide.
+Multistrand threads like GSP with many parallel filaments act the opposite way and become, if not thin then extremely flat when relaxed.
+Measuring such a thread may show it as very, very thin, but at the same time, it's very, very wide.
 I decided to let the thread I measured untwist to a "natural" degree by hanging a length of thread weighed down by the bobbin and a bobbin-holder and letting it untwist until it was still.
 This didn't necessarily give the "real" diameter, but gave sufficiently consistent - and in my eyes representative - results for all threads.

 Sampling: As with all measuring, sampling method and statistical evaluation is critical, and I tried being as fair as possible here.
 Each type of thread was measured on several spools if possible (I only had one of some) and I measured different spots over different lengths spooling off thread to get to fresh material.
 I measured the thread many places and calculated the average.
 I ignored (but noted) really strange outliers like a series 0.050, 0,051, 0.055, 0.052, 0.037, 0,055.
 The 0.037 is either a measuring error or a "bump" or error in the thread, and should be ignored if it was a single occurrence.
 Many such errors would indicate that the thread was inconsistently made.